 Paddle Prairie School offers kindergarten to grade 12 programming in the Paddle Prairie Métis Settlement.
-Enrolment at the school has increased to 126 students in 2023, from 114 students in 2019.
-Enrolment is projected to be stable over the next 10 years.
+Enrollment increased to 126 students in 2023, currently 119, up from 114 students in 2019.
+Enrollment has been and is projected to be stable over the next 10-15 years.